slatedocs/slate/source/index.html.md

 Work in progress ████████░░ 85%
 </aside>

 Stellar is a distributed ledger technology which allows anyone to build low-cost and fast financial services.
-This tutorial will walk you through some of its features and show you how to create a Venmo clone on top of Stellar.
+This tutorial will walk you through some of its features and show you how to create a Venmo clone on top of Stellar called `AnchorX`.

 In order to maintain customer accounts, Stellar requires you to create some sort of organization.
 Think about it as a "Stellar company" but in Stellar Jargon, that is called an `anchor`.
 There are 2 ways to do this.
 Either you create Stellar accounts on behalf of customers or use the memo field of the transaction to operate on behalf of your customers/users.